mongodb/docs/source/commands.rst

    This command is accessible via a number of different avenues.
 You
    may:

-   - Use the shell as above.
+   - Use the shell to run the above command, as above.

    - Run ``mongod`` directly from your system's shell.
 Make sure that ``mongod`` isn't already running, and that you issue this command